marosan28/old-town-jewels/README.md

 Keep in mind that SQLite is file-based while Postgres is server-based, so you will have to configure the appropriate settings in the application's configuration file to connect the app to the right database depending on the environment, local or production.

 Please note that the SQLite database will be created automatically when you run the application for the first time in local environment and the Postgres database should be created manually in Heroku before you deploy your app.

+**Product Models**
+- **orders app**
+The **Order** model has a one-to-many relationship with the **OrderItem** model, as defined by the ForeignKey field in the **OrderItem** model that references the **Order model**.
+The **Order** model also has a foreign key relationship with the **Coupon** model, which is a one-to-many relationship where one coupon can be used in multiple orders.
+The **Order** model has a get_total_cost_before_discount method that sums the cost of all associated **OrderItem** objects and a get_discount method that calculates a discount based on the discount field and the total cost before discount.
+The **Order** model also has a method get_stripe_url that returns a Stripe URL based on the stripe_id field.
+The **OrderItem** model has a one-to-one relationship with the **Product model**, as defined by the ForeignKey field in the **OrderItem** model that references the **Product model**, and it also has a method get_cost that calculates the cost of the item by multiplying the price and quantity fields.
+- **shop app**
+The **Category** model has a one-to-many relationship with the **Product model**, as defined by the ForeignKey field in the **Product** model that references the **Category model**.
+This means that one category can have multiple products associated with it.
+The **Category** model has a get_absolute_url method that returns the URL of a page that displays all products of that category.
+The **Product** model has a name, slug, image, description, price, available, created, and updated fields and a get_absolute_url method that returns the URL of the product detail page.
+Additionally, the **Product** model has a Meta class that contains the indexes, ordering and other metainformation about the model.